I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 AdvertisementADVERTISEMENT

 5 p.m. — M. comes home, we walk the dog, have dinner, and plan out next week.
 We have a big Wednesday next week (mechanic, nail appointment, dance class), and we are having our friends over for Easter so we need to prep for that.
 We pack the car so tomorrow is a very easy start.
 M. also gets paid today.
-We’re lucky that we’re on alternating pay periods, we used to be on the same and it always felt stressful.
+We’re lucky that we’re on alternating pay periods — we used to be on the same and it always felt stressful.
 M. also lets me know his union has secured a 3% cost of living raise to start in Q3.

 7:30 p.m. — We finish The Rookie and head to bed.
 Crave reminds me that I have 10 days until I’m charged again.
 Sadly, I think we’ll have to pay for two months.